DynamicIT/ThreatLocker/README.md

 - [x] List and search AppControl Policies
 - [x] List and search AppControl Applications
 - [x] Get files for existing applications, with search
+- [x] Create a new application definition
+- [x] Add new files to an existing application.
+- [x] Clone an existing application + files into another org.
 - [ ] Edit ring fencing for existing policies.
 - [ ] Edit other policy settings.
 - [x] Clone an existing policy into another org or group.